red5pro/streaming-ios/Readme.md

 | *Wait for a publisher to start by monitoring connection events*
 |
 | **[Two Way Video Chat](https://github.com/red5pro/streaming-ios/tree/master/Red5ProStreaming/Examples/TwoWayVideoChat)**
-| *Starter example that shows how to implement a two way video chat.*
+| *Starter example that shows how to implement a two way video chat*

 ##Notes